dwavesystems/demos/graph-partitioning/README.rst

 1   1   0
 === === ==========

 From this table, we see that we can use the expression :math:`x_i+x_j-2x_ix_j` to calculate the edge column in our table.
-Now for our entire graph, our objective function can be written as shown below, where the sum is over all edges in the graph.
+Now for our entire graph, our objective function can be written as shown below, where the sum is over all edges in the graph, denoted by E.

 .. math::
     \sum_{(i,j) \in E} (x_i+x_j-2x_ix_j)